Our Sustainability Policy covers three core areas: our clients, our people and our business.

 We are integrating sustainability considerations into all our business decisions and will report our greenhouse gas emissions and progress against our net zero target at least annually, using the Greenhouse Gas Protocol Corporate Reporting Standard methodology.

-We recognise that we all have our part to play in shaping a more sustainable world, and it is our goal to encourage and empower all colleagues to make sustainable decisions.
+We recognise we all have a part to play in shaping a more sustainable world, and it is our goal to encourage and empower all colleagues to make sustainable decisions.

 Within our business, our particular focus will be on reducing:

 materials use (including, but not limited to, stationery, printing and packaging);

 Shepherd and Wedderburn was the first professional services firm to sign up to a series of decarbonisation commitments as part of the Edinburgh Climate Compact to support the city’s ambition to reach net zero by 2030.
 Other signatories include NatWest Group, NHS Lothian, Robertson Group, The City of Edinburgh Council, The University of Edinburgh, the Edinburgh Festival Fringe Society and SP Energy Networks.
 Clare Foster, our Head of Clean Energy, is a member of the Edinburgh Climate Commission and was instrumental in developing the Compact.

 Andrew Blain, Shepherd and Wedderburn’s managing partner, said:

 "Having already made significant inroads during our journey to net zero, we are committed to further reducing our carbon footprint and to working with our colleagues, clients, suppliers, and other third parties to that end.
 Our firm has been at the forefront of innovation in the clean energy sector for over 30 years.
 As a lead adviser in this sector, we understand the existential threat posed by climate change and, while we are working hard with clients to develop more clean energy projects in the transition to a net zero future, we believe it is also our responsibility to lead by example in protecting and nurturing the natural environment.